Spanish and Wine: Don’t Waste $2000

 The price of getting to 80% comes to 5 times that.
 Doable, but a lot more work.

-And the price of getting to 98% is FIFTY TIMES the price of getting to 80%.
+And the price of getting to 98% is 50x the price of getting to 80%.
 (For perspective, if it takes you 3 months to get to 80%, that could mean 12 years to get to 98%.)

 Now, that’s not to say that getting to a native level is impossible.
 It just takes an enormous amount of work.

-Aiming instead for 1000 words is more realistic and practical.
+Aiming for 1000 words is much more realistic and practical.
 Plus it’s a lot more fun!
-You can begin talking in Spanish, even with native speakers, without learning thousands and thousands of words first.
+You can start talking in Spanish right away, even with native speakers, without learning thousands and thousands of words first.

 Getting from 1000 words to 50,000 words is like going from $20 to $2000 in a wine store.
-It’s a LOT more cost for an increasingly small benefit, or a “diminishing return”.
+It’s a LOT more cost for an increasingly small benefit — a diminishing return.

-But you want to find the RIGHT $20 wine.
+But you want to find the right $20 bottle.
 Among the thousands of options, not all $20 bottles are created equal.
 In fact, there are some $20 bottles that are worse than some $3 bottles!
-It’s sad but true.

-In the same way, although you can be conversational with 1000 words, you have to know the RIGHT words.
+Although you can be conversational with 1000 words, you have to know the right words.
 Learning 1000 animal names, for example, won’t make you conversational at all.

 Fortunately, you have a guide.

-As we browse the aisle, I’m going to point out the most important details on the labels so that you can you use every dollar wisely.
+As we browse the aisle, I’m going to point out the most important details on the labels so that you can you spend every dollar wisely.

-I’ll help you make sure that every word you learn, for now, has a true and definite purpose.
+I’ll help you make sure that every word you learn in Spanish right now has a useful purpose.

 Here’s exactly how you should choose your $20 bottle.

-They’re mostly tiny words, like prepositions, pronouns, and short but confusing verbs.
-And unfortunately, many of these words are (1) very nuanced in expression and (2) hard to understand when someone says them quickly.
+They’re mostly tiny words — like prepositions, pronouns, and short (often confusing) verbs.
+Unfortunately, many of these words are (1) very nuanced and (2) hard to understand when someone says them quickly.

-This isn’t guesswork; it’s science.
-Those words are based on millions of samples of native Spanish speech.
-Those top 500 words constitute about 75% of what Spanish speakers say.
+This isn’t guesswork — it’s science.
+The list is based on millions of samples of native Spanish speech.
+The top 500 words constitute roughly 75% of what Spanish speakers say.

-If you truly master these 500 words, in all of their common uses, you’ll be well on your way.
+If you master these 500 words, and all of their common uses, you’ll be well on your way.

-As a clear example, check out this 9-minute Spanish conversation that only uses the top 600 words in Spanish:
+Check out this 9-minute Spanish conversation that uses only the top 600 words in Spanish:

-I always recommend starting at the TOP of the frequency list (que, de, no, a, la, etc.) and moving down from there once each word is truly mastered.
+I recommend starting at the top of the frequency list (que, de, no, a, la, etc.) and moving down the list as you master each word.

 Once your Spanish sentences are flowing, you’ll be amazed that you can actually begin to think in Spanish.
 Your mind will be retrained, kind of like using a different programming language.